susgupta/modern_portfolio_pwa/README.md

 # Sushil G Modern Portfolio Progressive Web App

 Sushil G Modern Portolio PWA is **progressive web app** designed to showcase HTML, CSS (compiled from SASS) with minimal JavaScript.
 This application is focused on CSS using SASS to make site responsive on all platforms and devices.

+Furthermore using NW.js, this project can be built to run on desktop native environment.

 In addition this app conforms to the [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) specification.